sparvu/safesecure/docs/cases/perf/bilibili.md

 # Bilibili.com Case

-## Description
+Bilibili, China’s biggest streaming and video sharing site.
+The incident happened with Bilibili's internal gateway systems which could not handle more requests and were running at 100% on CPU.

-**Type:** Runtime data type conversion software error **Component:** OpenResty
+**Error:** Runtime data type conversion software error

+**Component:** OpenResty

 **Language:** Lua

+**Type:** Poor performance, service outage

-"The Lua flame graph eventually located the culprit — a string-type zero value for a server weight (i.e., “0”) was inserted into the business logic’s configuration metadata, while the Lua API of OpenResty’s lua-resty-balancer library expected a numerical weight value.
+**Synopsis:** "The Lua flame graph eventually located the culprit — a string-type zero value for a server weight (i.e., “0”) was inserted into the business logic’s configuration metadata, while the Lua API of OpenResty’s lua-resty-balancer library expected a numerical weight value.
 It thus led to infinite recursion and infinite loops."

 ## Resolving Bilibili’s major site incident with OpenResty XRay